-Trump prepares roughly $1.8 trillion economic relief offer to Pelosi, administration officials say
+Trump prepares roughly $1.8 trillion economic relief offer to Pelosi as White House scraps scaled back approach

-Trump’s economic adviser, Larry Kudlow, said on Fox Business that Trump had just approved a new package, and that Treasury Secretary Steven Mnuchin would be speaking with Pelosi “hopefully to put the final touches on this.”
+One of Trump’s top economic advisers, Larry Kudlow, said on Fox Business Network that Trump had just approved a new package, and that Treasury Secretary Steven Mnuchin would be speaking with Pelosi “hopefully to put the final touches on this.”

+“The gap is narrowing.
+The bid and the offer, if you will, has narrowed significantly,” Kudlow said.
+“And, therefore, in Wall Street terms, there may be a trade for some additional assistance for the American recovery from this pandemic contraction.”

 A person familiar with the situation, who spoke on condition of anonymity to discuss private negotiations, said Trump had signed off on a counter-offer to Pelosi with a pricetag around $1.8 trillion.
-Aside from the dollar figure, it could not be learned what had changed from the White House’s most recent offer of around $1.6 trillion.
-Democrats have demanded billions of dollars in new aid for states and cities, something Trump has long opposed.
+Aside from the dollar figure, it was not immediately clear what had changed from the White House’s most recent offer of around $1.6 trillion, which Pelosi dismissed as too meager.
+Democrats have demanded hundreds of billions of dollars in new aid for states and cities, something Trump has long opposed.

 Trump, Congress pursue second round of $1,200 stimulus checks as policy makers look to revive big program